 The SEC allows us to incorporate by reference the information we file with the SEC, which means that we can disclose important information to you by referring you to these documents.
 The information incorporated by reference is an important part of this prospectus, and information that we file later with the SEC will automatically update and supersede the information already incorporated by reference.
-The SEC file number of Easterly Government Properties, Inc. is 001-36834.
-We are incorporating by reference the documents listed below, which we have already filed with the SEC (other than, in each case, documents or information deemed to have been furnished and not filed in accordance with SEC rules):
+We are incorporating by reference the documents listed below, which we have already filed with the SEC:

-- Easterly Government Properties, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2017, filed on March 1, 2018; - Easterly Government Properties, Inc.'s Current Report on Form 8-K/A, filed on July 28, 2017 and Current Report on Form 8-K/A, filed on March 16, 2018; and - the description of Easterly Government Properties, Inc.'s common stock contained in Easterly Government Properties, Inc.'s Registration Statement on Form 8-A, filed on February 3, 2015, including any amendments and reports filed for the purpose of updating such description.
+- · Easterly Government Properties, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2015, filed on March 2, 2016; and - the description of Easterly Government Properties, Inc.'s common stock contained in Easterly Government Properties, Inc.'s Registration Statement on Form 8-A, filed on February 3, 2015, including any amendments and reports filed for the purpose of updating such description.